wizwilzo/wordle-solver/README.md

 ## Interacting With the Solver

-Interaction occurs in `solver.c`:
-It can be called in one of two different ways:
+Interaction occurs in `solver.c`, it can be called in one of two different ways:

 ```
 $ ./solver motif